cculianu/WebSocket/README.md

 2. Enjoy!
 (The license here is MIT so you can use this in any project, commercial or open source).

 ### Quick Example (Client Side)
 Note that this example is to illustrate how to use `WebSocket::Wrapper`, and some key things have been omitted (such as handling all possible failures and/or cleaning up resources on all possible failure modes, etc).
+[Syntax highlighted version here](example/client-side.cpp).

 ```
 #include "WebSocket.h"